torchbox/torchbox.com/docs/front-end/sustainability.md

 We use dark mode by default.

-All images should be renedered in the template file as webp format.
+All images should be renedered in the template file as webp format using the `format-webp` attribute - see https://docs.wagtail.org/en/v5.2.2/advanced_topics/images/image_file_formats.html.